California's 20th State Assembly district

 California's 20th State Assembly district is one of 80 California State Assembly districts.
-It is represented by Democrat Bill Quirk of Hayward.
+It is represented by Democrat Liz Ortega of San Leandro.

 District profile

 The district is located in the southern East Bay, centered on Hayward.
-The district is a major gateway between the Tri-Valley to the east, Silicon Valley to the south, and the rest of the San Francisco Bay Area.
+The district is a major gateway between the Tri–Valley to the east, Silicon Valley to the south, and the rest of the San Francisco Bay Area.